igrishaev/pg2/README.md

 ;; <Prepared statement, name: s37, param(s): 1, OIDs: [INT8], SQL: SELECT * FROM test003 WHERE id = $1>
 ~~~

-Above, the zero value is just a placeholder for an integer parameter.
-Now that
+Above, the zero value is a placeholder for an integer parameter.

-the statement is prepared, execute it with the right id:
+Now that the statement is prepared, execute it with the right id:

 ~~~clojure
 (pg/execute-statement conn stmt {:params [3]